virtuozzo/cloudscripting-docs/docs/quick-start.md

 In order to give a try to *Hello World* sample from above (or deploy your own application), enter your <a href="https://jelastic.cloud/" target="blank">Jelastic Platform</a> account and perform the following steps.

-1. Click the **Import** button at the top pane of the dashboard.
+1.Click the **Import** button at the top pane of the dashboard.

 <center>![import-button.png](img/import-button.png)</center>

-2. Within the opened frame, switch to the **JPS** tab and paste the code provided above (for Hello World app).
+2.Within the opened frame, switch to the **JPS** tab and paste the code provided above (for Hello World app).

 <center>![import-manifest.png](img/import-manifest.png)</center>